Leslie Ward: Later years

 Ward's clubs included the Arts, the Orleans, the Fielding, the Lotus, the Punch Bowl, and the Beefsteak, where he was one of the original members.
 There he sketched many of his victims.
 In 1899, years after her father had refused him permission to marry her, Ward married the society hostess Judith Mary Topham-Watney, the only daughter of Major Richard Topham of the 4th Queen's Own Hussars.
 They had one daughter, Sidney.

-Ward's last cartoon for Vanity Fair appeared in June 1911 as he had recently begun to contribute his "characteristic portraits" to The World and Mayfair.
+Ward's last cartoon for Vanity Fair appeared in June 1911 as he had recently begun contributing his "characteristic portraits" to The World and Mayfair.
 He supplemented his income by painting portraits.
-In 1918 he was knighted.
+In 1918, he was knighted.
 Ward prophesied that "when the history of the Victorian era comes to be written in true perspective, the most faithful mirror and record of representative men and spirit of their times will be sought and found in Vanity Fair".
 After a nervous breakdown Ward died suddenly of heart failure at 4 Dorset Square, Marylebone, London on 15 May 1922 and was buried on 18 May at Kensal Green Cemetery in London.

 About 300 of his original watercolours for Vanity Fair are in the National Portrait Gallery, London.